 Our research shows that unmanageable workloads are the main cause of work-related stress.
 Providing meaningful work with realistic timescales will help to manage the risk of work-related stress which can tip over into poor mental health.
 See our job design factsheet.

 Promote awareness of mental health issues across the workforce

 Promoting awareness and educating the whole workforce about mental health can help to reduce the stigma and replace common myths with facts.
-The Time to Change Employer Pledge, which we have signed, provides a framework to help organisations to implement an action plan to foster a mentally healthy workplace.

 Promote work-life balance